 As a cost comparison, the cost of a single television is generally less than a projector and a screen.
 However, your screen can be reused as projection technology advances, so you do not have to replace your entire home theater every time you want to upgrade.

-Video projectors typically do not have RF cable or antenna connections, like a television has - the only exception are some of the Smart Projectors available from LG.
+Video projectors typically do not have RF cable or antenna connections, like a television has - the only exception are some of the projectors available from Sony, Epson, and LG.
 However, if your cable or satellite box has either composite, S-Video, component, and/or DVI, or HDMI connections you would be able to hook them up to a video projector.